MicrosoftDocs/ATADocs/ATADocs/DeployUse/working-with-ata-console.md

 ---
 # required metadata

-title: Working with the ATA Console | Microsoft ATA
+title: Working with the ATA Console | Microsoft Docs
 description: Describes how to log into the ATA console and the components of the console
 keywords:
 author: rkarlin